Focus Group: Dems "have a lot of work to do" with Black millennials

 “Our votes don’t really count,” said a 24-year-old professional dancer.

-The focus groups were conducted Wednesday by Hart Research — the Democratic half of the NBC News/Wall Street Journal poll — for the Democratic Super PAC group Priorities USA Action.
+The focus groups were conducted Wednesday by Hart Research — the Democratic half of the NBC News/Wall Street Journal poll — for the Democratic group Priorities USA and Color of Change.
 And the participants were a mixture of older millennials (25 to 34) and younger ones (18 to 24) who either voted in 2016 or didn't.

 The comments from these African-American millennials expressing the feeling that they don’t have a voice in the political process were striking, especially given Pennsylvania’s importance in President Donald Trump’s 2016 win and the fact that Trump won the state by just 44,000 votes.